 A springing POA does not go into effect unless a doctor certifies that the person who created the document has become incapacitated.
-The agent named in the document has no authority unless and until the person who created the document becomes incapacitated, at which time it 'springs' into effect.
-A springing POA states that doctor certification is required for the POA to be valid.
-In the case of a springing POA, HealthEquity needs to receive a copy of the doctor's letter as well as the POA itself before we can allow the agent access to the member's account.
+The agent named in the document has no authority unless and until the person who created the document becomes incapacitated, at which time the POA 'springs' into effect.
+A springing POA states that certification of a person's mental capacity from a licensed professional is required for the POA to be valid.
+In the case of a springing POA, HealthEquity needs to receive a copy of the certification letter as well as the POA itself before we can allow the agent access to the member's account.

 How to submit your request

-1. Have a scanned or digitized copy of the POA (and any accompanying doctors' letters, if required) handy.
+Have a scanned or digitized copy of the POA (and any accompanying documentation, if required) handy.

-If you are unable to upload a copy of the POA, they can be faxed, mailed or emailed to us.
+If you are unable to upload your documents, they can be faxed, mailed, or emailed to us.